 Something we were thoroughly impressed with is how great this detector is at detecting different signals based on the price it’s sold at.
 You’d usually have to pay several hundred dollars to get this kind of detection and you don’t have to do that with this model.
 Only a small fraction of the price instead.

-- The field disturbance sensor is one of a kind and greatly helps reduce the amount of false alerts that you’ll get from this model as it actively scans for things that trip up the detector
+- The field disturbance sensor is one of a kind and greatly helps reduce the number of false alerts that you’ll get from this model as it actively scans for things that trip up the detector

 - You can easily program Whistler 5050EX to do whatever it is that you want and you can make it say what ever you want it as well depending on what you’re looking for, so it’s easily programmable and even for the novice user, the guide is immensely helpful